 One problem that many writers (including myself) have, is a good working knowledge of the rules of grammar.
 It has been many years since my university days and it is surprising how many of the grammar rules I had forgotten.
 For example, do you remember what a Dangling Participle is?
 I couldn't remember either.
 As I reeducated myself, I added pages to my website in order to help other writers who also had forgotten the “rules.”
 Feel free to browse through the grammar pages and refresh your memory on the various aspects of the English language.
-Click the “Grammar Tips” button on the left to learn more about grammar.
+Click the “Grammar Tips” button above to learn more about grammar.

 I value your input and comments.
 Feel free to send me articles, pictures, and suggestions.
 I'm always looking for good photos of seagulls, so if you have one that you think would be a good addition to my collection, please get in touch with me.
 Click the “Your Input” button on the left to explore the various ways that you can participate in this site.

 Have a question or comment about this website?

 Touch the button below to send Steven P. Wickstrom an e-mail: